Sidekick-Robotics/Sidekick-Robotics.github.io/_pages/AboutUs.md

     </div>
     <div class="col-sm mt-2 mt-md-0" id="our-vision">
         <h1>Our vision</h1>
-        <p>Robotics prototyping can be a tedious process with many hours being wasted debugging problems that shouldn't be of concern.
-SideKick provides an ecosystem in which hardware, software, and firmware are all designed to work seamlessly together to provide an easy to use platform which allows for easy debugging.</p>
+        <p>Robotics prototyping can be a tedious process with many hours being wasted debugging problems that shouldn't be of concern. <span class="keyphrase">SideKick provides an ecosystem in which hardware, software, and firmware are all designed to work seamlessly together </span>to provide an easy to use platform which allows for easy debugging.</p>
         <p><span class="keyword">Hardware </span>is a key part of robotics and one of the hardest aspects to debug. <span class="keyphrase">Our STEM PCB offers an elegant all-in-one solution</span> with sensors, data logging, and many actuator-ready outputs.</p>
         <p><span class="keyword">Software </span>provides a method of displaying data.<span class="keyphrase">The SideKick app allows you to: display graphs in real time</span>; output data to a terminal; <span class="keyphrase">record live data</span>; manage your devices <span class="keyphrase">and more.</span></p>
         <p><span class="keyword">Firmware </span>connects everything together, it allows the robot to be controlled by hardware and output data. <span class="keyphrase">The ConsciOS firmware is an easy-to-use C++ framework</span> that allows for easy state management; macros for graphing and recording data; and a selection of libraries to perform most calculations for robotics.</p>